robertomap/SuperscalarSIM/README.md

 # SuperscalarSIM
 ### Superscalar Simulator (ALPHA version) based on Tomasulo's Algorithm

-The purpose of this project is to help computer engineering students to understand the concepts of superscalarity in the architecture of microprocessors.
+The purpose of this project is to help students of computer engineering understand the concepts of superscalarity in microprocessor architecture.

 This program consists of a simulator for a superscalar architecture based on Tomasulo's algorithm.

 This is an alpha version with the purpose of being evaluated and improved.
-Any contribution is welcomed.
+Any contributions are welcomed.

 **Roberto Miranda**
 robertomap@gmail.com